MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 This assumes a class is created for **EmbedConfig** and **TileEmbedConfig**.
 A sample of these are available within the **Models\EmbedConfig.cs** file and the **Models\TileEmbedConfig.cs file**.

 ### Load an item using JavaScript
 You can use JavaScript to load a report into a div element on your web page.

+For a full sample of using the JavaScript API, you can use the [Playground tool](https://microsoft.github.io/PowerBI-JavaScript/demo).
+This is a quick way to play with different types of Power BI Embedded samples.
+You can also get more Information about the JavaScript API by visiting the [PowerBI-JavaScript wiki](https://github.com/Microsoft/powerbi-javascript/wiki) page.

 Here is a sample that uses an **EmbedConfig** model and a **TileEmbedConfig** model along with views for a report.